jjnether/obsidian_backup/_Misc/Beyond Skyrim/Creation Kit/Scripting/5 Complete Example Scripts.md

 For more examples like this see [Using Activated Object Reference](https://ck.uesp.net/wiki/Using_Activated_Object_Reference "Using Activated Object Reference") for advanced functionality.

-## Adding a spell when you shout\[[edit](https://ck.uesp.net/w/index.php?title=Complete_Example_Scripts&veaction=edit&section=24 "Edit section: Adding a spell when you shout") | [edit source](https://ck.uesp.net/w/index.php?title=Complete_Example_Scripts&action=edit&section=24 "Edit section: Adding a spell when you shout")\]
+## Adding a spell when you shout

-[Created by a modder named DServant](http://forums.bethsoft.com/topic/1507702-adding-a-spell-when-you-shout/#entry23774668).
 The way this works, is when you use a shout, an ability is added.
 This will work while in combat or outside of it.

 ```
 Scriptname DSerFireBreathMonitorScript extends activemagiceffect